proxmox/proxmox-backup/docs/calendarevents.rst

 called `calendar events` for its schedules.

 `Calendar events` are expressions to specify one or more points in time.
-They are mostly compatible with systemds calendar events.
+They are mostly compatible with systemd's calendar events.

 The general format is as follows: